 About Sète & Languedoc history

-‘The Little Venice of the Languedoc’ has retained its authenticity as a thriving fishing port, which remains the main focus of this wonderful town
+‘The Little Venice of the Languedoc’ is a thriving fishing port.
+Find out more about Sète, this wonderful town.

 Our two beachfront luxury villas are found approximately five minutes’ drive from the town centre of Sète at the start of a 20 kilometre long, sandy beach.
 Sète itself is situated in the South of France, on the Mediterranean coast, just 30 minutes by car from Montpellier.